 - Entities that have a court order

-You may be wondering, how can I see my credit report?
-Don’t worry – it’s pretty easy to access.
+If you want to look at your credit report too, it’s pretty easy to access.
 It’s important for consumers to check their report and understand any and all information presented.
 This way, you can quickly catch any inaccurate or potentially fraudulent activity.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.